 Available in Kawartha Lakes Only:

-The REACH For Recovery Centre is a community based day program that provides support to individuals living with mental health concerns or other significant challenges.
+The REACH For Recovery Centre is a community-based day program supporting individuals living with mental health concerns or other significant challenges.
 This program assists the person in gaining skills necessary to be participating members of their home and community.

 Available in Peterborough Only: